fbpx

 Catherine Grant

-Catherine joined IDS in 2011, prior to this, she conducted research for and had management roles in several international development organisations, managed an NHS research department and monitored clinical trials.
-She has worked in international development for over a decade and has worked in Sierra Leone, Ghana, Ethiopia, Kenya, Mexico, Zambia, Cote D’Ivoire and South Africa.
+Prior to joining IDS in 2011, she conducted research for and had management roles in several international development organisations, managed an NHS research department and monitored clinical trials.
+Catherine has worked in Sierra Leone, Ghana, Ethiopia, Kenya, Mexico, Zambia, Cote D’Ivoire and South Africa.

 Google Scholar